harita-gr/cypress-code-coverage/README.md

 ```
   "tunnel_settings": {
      "tunnel": true,
+     "tunnel_name": "react-native-cypress"
       ...
   }
 ```

 This section describes how your test environment connects, potentially through a secure tunnel.

-tunnel: A boolean (true/false) indicating whether a secure tunnel should be established for your test run.
+-   **`tunnel`**:  A boolean (true/false) indicating whether a secure tunnel should be established for your test run.
         - Setting this to `false` allows your test to run in local grid.
         - Setting this to `true` allows your test to run in LambdaTest Cloud.

+-  **`tunnel_name`**: An optional, custom name for your tunnel.
+When set to null, a default name or dynamically generated name will typically be used.
+Providing a name can be helpful for identifying specific tunnels, especially when running multiple tunnels concurrently.

 ### 2. Run the tests